home-assistant-libs/pytradfri/README.md

 - List all devices connected to gateway
 - List all lights and get attributes of lights (name, state, color temp, dimmer level etc)
 - Change attribute values of lights (name, state, color temp, dimmer level etc)
+- List smart tasks (wake up, on/off and not home) and their attributes

 Table of contents:
 1. Installation